Newport Beach Breast Augmentation Breast Enlargement / Breast Implants

 Before and After

-With any surgery or procedure there is a risk for complications.
+Q: What are breast augmentation complications and possible patient complaints?A: With any surgery or procedure there is a risk for complications.
 Breast augmentation is no different, with possible post surgical complications ranging from post operative bleeding (hematoma) and fluid collection that would require drainage (seroma) to implant rippling and capsular contracture.
-Although rare, there is always a chance for a patient to form a hematoma which would be noticeable within the first 18-72 hours after surgery.
-Although preventable in the operating room with an experienced surgeon, a hematoma can form post operatively by a surge in a patients blood pressure or a patient over exerting themselves and tearing any sutures previously placed, thus causing additional trauma to the breast.
-This is why it is imperative for all health complications or risks to be evaluated and under control prior to surgery as well as ensuring that a patient is made aware of and understands all post operative care instructions and guidelines.
+Although rare, there is always a chance for a patient to form a hematoma which would be noticeable within the first 72 hours after surgery.
+Although preventable in the operating room with an experienced surgeon, a hematoma can form post-operatively by a surge in a patient’s blood pressure or a patient over exerting themselves and tearing any sutures previously placed.
+This is why it is imperative for all health complications or risks to be evaluated and under control prior to surgery, as well as ensuring that a patient is made aware of and understands all post operative care instructions and guidelines.
 Patients can also complain of noticeable implant rippling.
 Implant rippling, although more prevalent in saline implants, is sometimes unavoidable.
-Choosing an appropriate implant size that does not go outside of the patients own tissue boundaries, and placement behind the muscle reduces the risk of rippling.
+Choosing an appropriate implant size that does not go outside of the patient’s own tissue boundaries, and placement behind the muscle reduces the risk of rippling.
 However, rippling can still occur despite these measures, and there is no definitive way to determine if a patient will experience rippling of the implants.
 Implant type, size, material and placement are all contributing factors to rippling and it is important to discuss each factor individually with Dr. Bandy during a consultation and pre-operative appointment.
 The most common complaint heard is that many patients wish that they had gone with a larger size implant.
 But all in all, patients love the way they look and feel with their fuller, more youthful breasts.